hardcamls/zprize/ntt-top-level.md

 1. from the host to HBM2 memory.
 2. from HBM2 memory back to the host.
-3. from HBM2 into the Hardcaml INTT kernel
+3. from HBM2 into the Hardcaml NTT kernel
-4. from the INTT kernel into HBM
+4. from the NTT kernel into HBM

 It is aware of the 2 passes of the 4-step algorithm and works in conjunction with the Hardcaml memory sequencers.